UCSD-PL/nano-js/README.md

             5. the recorded templates and constraints for each binder will be saved in `foo.js.annot`. look at it to make sure the right templates/types are being inferred.

+            6. for several benchmarks, you will need to write EXTRA QUALIFIERS (predicates) from which the right types can be inferred.

+               see:
+                    tests/liquid/pos/inc.js
+                    tests/liquid/pos/cousot.js

+               for examples.
+And see:

+                    include/prelude.js

+               for a list of "default library" qualifiers.
+You can DELETE all the qualifiers (or just remove the "@") to see the exact set needed for each program.

+             7. Figuring out the extra qualifiers may be the hardest part of the assignment.
+Or not.
+When in doubt, put in EXPLICIT refinement type signatures, corresponding to how you think each function should behave...

 * Update GOTO haddocks